-Scaling up as an agency takes guts.
-It takes big ideas, great customer service and solid gold creativity.
+Scaling up as a digital agency takes guts.
+It takes big ideas, great client relationships and solid gold creativity.
 And to focus on all those things, you need the essentials in place.
 Like hard-working hosting that won’t let you, or all those new clients, down.
 But with so many types of hosting available, how do you pick through the jargon and find a platform that helps you grow?

 There are three main types of hosting out there: shared, cloud and dedicated.
 Each comes with its pros and cons, and has the potential to impact your growing business in different ways.
 First things first, let’s clear up what we really mean by each of those terms…